ianatkin80/node-red-contrib-socketio-client/README.md

 ## How to use

 > Socket.IO Connector -> Socket.IO Listener -> Payload
+> Socket.IO Connector -> Socket.IO Listener -> Socket.IO Emitter

 ![How to use](https://raw.githubusercontent.com/isaacvitor/generalcontent/master/node-red-contrib-socketio-client/nodered_socketio_ex01.png "How to use")

-**Notice:** This module are in developing so, take care when to use in production.
+**Notice:** This module is in development - take care when using in production.